-The presence of asthmatic signs and symptoms appear to be an indicator for severe reactions following allergy injections1, 22, 33, 43, 54.
-An assessment of airway obstruction either by measurement of peak flow or an alternate procedure may provide a useful indicator as to the advisability of administering an allergy injections1, 22, 33, 44, 35.
-An assessment of alived prior to use; See DOSAGE AND ADMINISTRA-TON Section for detailed instructions on the dilution of standardized glycenitated allergenic extracts.
-Any evidence of local or generalized reaction in dosage during the initial stages of immunotherapy, as well as during maintenance therapy.
-Allergenic extracts diluted with Albumin Saline with Phenol (0.4%) may be more potent than extracts diluted with diluents which do not contain stabilizers.
-When switching from non-stabilized to stabilized diluent, consider weaker initial dilutons for both intrademal testing and immunotherapy.
-Selinel solutions, vials, syringes, etc., should be used and aseptic preceduations observed in making dilutions.
-To avoid cross-contamination, do not use the same needle to withdraw materials from visiof more none extract, or extract followed by diluent.
-A sterile tuberculin syringe graduated in 0.01 mL units should be used to reach patient to prevent transmission of homologous serum hepatitis and other infectious agents from one person to another.
-Patient reactions to previous injections should be reveaved before each new injection.
-A correvative dosage schedule should be relivened to logate which who another increases in desage.
-Rarely, a patient is encountered who develops systemic reactions to invince doss of allergen and does to theoreasing tolerance to injections share of local responses occur persistently at very small doses, efforts at immunotherapy should be stoped.
-PATIENTS SHOULD BE OBSERVED IN THE OFFICE OR 30 MINUTES AFTER EACH INTEXATINE TURCETON.
-Most severe reactions to invito curvithin this time period, and raging treasming abadition and the extrements should
+The presence of asthmatic signs and symptoms appear to be an indicator for severe reactions following allergy injections ^{1, 22, 33, 4, 35}.
+An assessment of airway obstruction either by measurement of peak flow or an alternate procedure may provide a useful indicator as to the advisability of administering an allergy injection.
+Concentrated extracts must be diluted prior to use; See DOSAGE AND ADMINISTRA-TION Section for detailed instructions on the dilution of standardized glyceninated allergenic extracts.
+Any evidence of local or generalized reaction requires a reduction in dosage during the initial stages of immunotherapy, as well as during maintenance therapy.
+Allergenic extracts diluted with Albumin Saline with Phenot (0.4%) may be more potent than extracts diluted with diluents which do not contain and aseptic precautions observed in making dilutions.
+To avoid cross-contamination, do not use the same needle to with/arw materials from vials of more than one extract, or extract followed by diluent.
+A sterile tuberculin syringe graduated in 0.01 mL units should be used for each patient to previous injections should be reviewed before each new injections.
+A conservative dosage schedule should be followed by the physician until a pattern of local responses is established which care being administered.
+A separate sterile syringe should be used for each patient to prevent transmission of the objections broud be usenspressing tolerance born down divedupos systemic reactions to initue doses of allergen and doses not local responses is established which care being administered.
+A separate sterile synteme should be used for each patient to graver starke sequeral months of transmission do be followed by the physician until a pattern of local responses is established which care being administered.
+A separate sterile systemic reactions to minute doses of allergene and doses not local responses is established which care being administered.
+A separate sterile systemic reactions or excessive local responses

+IN THE OFFICE FOR 30 MINUTES AFTER EACH TREATMENT INJECTION.
+Most severe reactions will occur within this time period, and rapid treatment measures should be instituted.
+See ADVERSE REACTIONS Section for such treatment measures.

-REACTIONS Section for such treatment measures 2.
-Information for Patients
+2. Information for Patients